 Businesses around the world have discovered that engaging stakeholders is a competitive advantage and an integral part of business strategy.
-If it truly takes a village to raise a child, it truly takes multiple stakeholders to support the operation of any one business.
-Businesses have also discovered that all it takes for this engagement to take place is a subtle yet effective employee survey designed to uncover values of stakeholders and companies as a whole.
+It takes multiple stakeholders to support the operation of any one business.
+Businesses have also discovered that all it takes for this engagement to take place is an effective employee survey designed to uncover the values of stakeholders and companies as a whole.

 Stakeholders come in many shapes and forms.
 Traditionally, the three most commonly identified stakeholders have been employees, customers, and shareholders, those individuals with a financial investment or ‘stake’ in the company.

 Basically, a stakeholder is anyone with an interest in what a given business does.
 One of the first references to stakeholders was found in an internal memo at the Stanford Research Institute in 1963, which defined stakeholders as “those groups without whose support the organization would cease to exist.”